AlexQ6/Mern-project-part-A/README.md

 ### Content management system (Admin UI)

 Julie is the owner of cafe XYZ for 6 years now.
-Recent time it has become very clear to her that an online presence and service is crucial for business operations and growth.
-She wants to bring her products to more customers and at the same time reduce crowding at the establishment
+In recent time, it has become very clear to her that an online presence and service is crucial for business operations and growth.
+She is hesitant to deal with large ordering apps who takes a large chunk out of the revenue.
+She wants to bring her products to more customers and at the same time reduce crowding at the establishment.

 - As an admin(Julie) I want to be able to
   - see and edit all website content from one place, so it is easier to manage